atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 point is not constantly attended) under the IBC.
 Their location must be approved by the fire department.
 Operable parts are subject to the ADA Standards (§309).
-Wheelchair Spaces - The IBC requires 1 wheelchair space (30" min. by 48" min.) for every 200 occupants or portion thereof served by the area of refuge.
+Wheelchair Spaces - The IBC requires 1 wheelchair space (30&Prime; minimum by 48&Prime; minimum) for every 200 occupants or portion thereof served by the area of refuge.
 Spaces cannot reduce the required egress width and must be entered directly from an accessible route or one adjacent wheelchair space.
-Stairway Width - The IBC requires stairs serving areas of refuge to have a clear width of 48" min. between handrails to accommodate assisted evacuation.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe12.jpg){: .img-large}
+Stairway Width - The IBC requires stairs serving areas of refuge to have a clear width of 48&Prime; minimum between handrails to accommodate assisted evacuation.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe12.jpg){: .img-large}